SynapseProject/zephyr.docs/docs/FileSystem/amazons3.md

 Credentials can be provide explicitly into the classes, or can be pulled from the user's AWS credentails and config files.
 If neither of those exist, it will look for environment-based variables representing the current user and their credentials.

 See [Configuring AWS Credentails](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-creds.html) for details and other way to establish Amazon credentails to the AwsClient.

+### Encryption

+Encryption of the objects put into a bucket can be specified at the client level.
+By default, the objects will be placed into the bucket using the value specified on the client.

+#### Server Side Encryption Method (SSEMethod)

+The "SSEMethod" property on the AwsClient class specifies which server side encryption method should be used when putting objects into an S3 bucket.
+The availible values are :

+* **AWS256** : Use AES 256 server side encryption.
+* **AWSKMS** : Use AWS Key Management Service for server side encryption.

+#### Storage Class

+The "StorageClass" property on the AwsClient class specifies which tier of storage should be used when putting objects into an S3 Bucket.
+The available values are :

+* **Standard** : The default storage class for S3.
+Durability 99.999999999%; Availability 99.99% over a given year.
+* **ReducedRedundancy** : Provides the same availability as standard, but at a lower durability.
+Durability 99.99%; Availability 99.99% over a given year.
+* **Glacier** : Used for objects stored in Amazon Glacier (objects that are for archival purpose and where GET operations are rare).
+Durability 99.999999999%
+* **StandardInfrequentAccess** : Used for objects that are long-lived and less frequently acccessed, like backups and older data.
+Durability 99.999999999%; Availability 99.9% over a given year.
+* **OneZoneInfrequentAccess** : Similar to StandardInfrequentAccess, but only stores data within one Availability Zone in a given region.
+Durability 99.999999999%; Availability 99% over a given year.